bbfrederick/rapidtide/docs/usage_rapidtide.rst

 Output data size:
 ^^^^^^^^^^^^^^^^^

+The amount of data output by rapidtide varies quite a bit, depending on your run options and the output level you select.
+What output level you use depends on what you are trying to do.
+The vast majority of the runtime of rapidtide is spent estimating, extracting and refining the sLFO signal, and calculating the voxelwise blood arrival time delay and signal strength.
+This produces a surprisingly small amount of data - the largest output files are the maps of the various hemodynamic parameters and some masks, each as large a single TR of the input data set.
+So at a minimum (as in, you select ``"--outputlevel min"`` and do not run GLM denoising: ``"--noglm"``), you produce 16 3D maps as NIFTI files, and a number of masks and timecourse files.
+For a single resting state run in the HCP-YA dataset, this is ~13MB of data (compared to the input data file size of about 1GB).
+If you want slightly more data to help you evaluate the fit quality, and make cool movies, you probably want to leave the outputlevel at the default of ``"normal"``.

 You can calculate the output data size approximately with the following formula.

 As an example, the following table shows the size of the data produced by running a rapidtide analysis on one HCP-YA resting state dataset with various output levels, with and without doing GLM noise removal, either directly, or with the addition of one voxelwise time derivative.
 The correlation function fit was calculated from -5 to 10 seconds, resulting in a correlation function length of 41 points at the oversampled TR of 0.36 seconds.